yarinyc/Distributed-system---OCR/README.txt

 2) Manager:
    The manager uses a thread pool executor to handle new task messages sent by the localApps.
    Executor threads (we used a fixed number) will poll the SQS queue for tasks, and upon receiving a new task message do the following:
-   1) Download tbe input file from S3 bucket
+   1) Download the input file from S3 bucket
    2) Read all lines in the input file and then run a function (loadBalance) which checks there are enough worker ec2 nodes running (if there are not enough we initialize them)
    3) Distribute all url links and send them as subtasks to the worker nodes (using the shared SQS queue with the all worker nodes)